 Formerly FD 40AB.
 This course surveys the problems of advanced pattern manipulation and production pattern as related to developing a commercial fit for original designs.
 Also covered are techniques of industrial procedures found in the garment industry and pattern grading.
+Transferable to CSU

-Fashion Show Production 36 hours lecture, 36 hours laboratory
+FD 41 Fashion Promotion 36 hours lecture, 36 hours laboratory Grading: letter grade or pass/no pass

 Formerly FD 41AD.
-Students plan and implement a professional fashion show production from concept to runway.
-Information on the details of planning, budgeting and producing fashion oriented events, plus the opportunity for "hands-on" experience in producing an actual event will be provided.
-Transferable to CSU
+A study of the concepts, practices and procedures related to fashion promotion.
+Emphasis on the development of concepts, planning, budgeting, social media, and production of fashion promotion.
+Includes "hands-on" experience producing an actual event.

-Digital Fashion Illustration 18 hours lecture, 36 hours laboratory
+FD 45 Digital Fashion Illustration 54 hours lecture

-Formerly FD 245AD.
-This beginning course is designed to teach students to effectively create mood/trend boards, technical flat sketches with fashion garment proportions, line sheets, color ways, recolorations and graphic placements, and tech packs.
-Students will gain experience in current fashion design computer software such as Adobe Illustrator and Photoshop.
+Formerly FD 45A.
+This beginning course is designed to teach students to effectively apply design elements and principles to create mood/trend boards, textile surface designs, and proportional technical flat sketches.
+Students create lines sheets and a tech pack.
+Current fashion design computer software such as Adobe Illustrator and Photoshop are used.
 Transferable to CSU

-Advanced Digital Fashion Illustration 18 hours lecture, 36 hours laboratory
+FD 46 Advanced Digital Fashion Illustration 18 hours lecture, 36 hours laboratory Grading: letter grade or pass/no pass

-Formerly FD 245AD.
+Formerly FD 45B.
 This Advanced course is designed for students with basic digital fashion illustration skills.
 The students will develop mastery of computer fashion sketching skills emphasizing the development of ideas in relation to personal/individual concepts.
+Students will learn to create a digital fashion croquis.
 There is an emphasis on the refinement of technical skills using current fashion design computer software such as Adobe Illustrator and Photoshop.
 Transferable to CSU

-Fashion Prediction/Promotion: Crit View 18 hours lecture
+Fashion Prediction/Promotion: Crit View